trgao10/Cubik/README.md

 ## GNU GPL License
 This code is released under the terms of the GNU-GPL license Version 3.
 Any software you create that uses any part of this source code (or its compiled version) will have to be open sourced under the same conditions.

-If you would like to use the QGLViewer library in your applications, you should consult its [license page](http://www.libqglviewer.com/download.html).
+If you would like to use the libQGLViewer library in your applications, you should consult its [license page](http://www.libqglviewer.com/download.html).

 ## Contributors